 Employers will always ask for references from people that know you so that they can check you are who you say you are, and check your key skills, including your reliability, trustworthyness, and timekeeping.

-Make sure you ask your referees in advance if they can give you a reference so that they have time to prepare before the deadline!
+Make sure you ask your referees if they can give you a reference in advance so that they have time to prepare before the deadline!
 This could be anyone from a former or current teacher to a previous employer.
 Pick someone you think will be able to talk about your key skills positively!